 This policy outlines how schools can plan for and implement the Tutor Learning Initiative to support student learning in the 2021 school year.

-The Tutor Learning Initiative is designed to support students whose learning has been disrupted as a result of the coronavirus (COVID-19) pandemic.
+The Tutor Learning Initiative is designed to support students whose learning has been disrupted as a result of the COVID-19 pandemic.
 Schools must only use their funding to engage tutors to provide targeted teaching to students identified as needing support.

 The funding provided to schools must be spent during the 2021 calendar year.
 Funding will be provided through a Student Resource Package (SRP) credit allocation.

-Tutors must be employed as either a VIT-registered teacher (or with Tutor Permission to Teach) or education support class employee where they are a pre-service teacher.
-Education support class tutors must be directly supervised by a teacher.
+Pre-service teachers employed as education support class tutors must be directly supervised by a teacher.